(Note: this introduction to sacred music is also available in Spanish as a PDF download.)

 |Q: What is sacred music?|

-“As a manifestation of the human spirit,” said John Paul II in 1989, “music performs a function which is noble, unique, and irreplaceable.
+“As a manifestation of the human spirit,” said John Paul II in 1988, “music performs a function which is noble, unique, and irreplaceable.
 When it is truly beautiful and inspired, it speaks to us more than all the other arts of goodness, virtue, peace, of matters holy and divine.
-Not for nothing has it always been, and will it always be, an essential part of the liturgy.”
+For good reason it has always been, and it will always be, an essential part of the liturgy” (December 23, 1988).

 |Sacred music is created for the celebration of divine worship